nilearn/nilearn/doc/data_analysis/decoding.rst

 .. topic:: **Exercise**
    :class: green

-   1. Extract the period of activity from the data (i.e. remove the remainder).
+   1. Remove the rest conditions from the data

-.. topic:: Solution
+.. topic:: **Solution**

     As 'y == 0' in rest, we want to keep only time points for which `y != 0`::